Get a free, no obligation personal loan quote with rates as low as 9.90%

-We’ve seen what lax lending standards can do to borrowers, lenders, and the housing market as a whole.
-Borrowers who overleverage themselves can find themselves in financial hot water when interest rates go up, leaving them sometimes unable to keep up with their increased mortgage payments as a result.
-Plus, the increasing household debt in Canada can thin out Canadian bank accounts and make it more difficult to keep up with bill payments.
+Homeowners who overleverage themselves when financing a home can find themselves in financial hot water when interest rates go up, sometimes unable to keep up with their increased mortgage payments.
+Plus, the increasing household debt in Canada can thin out bank accounts and make it more difficult to keep up with bill payments.

-In an effort to curb this situation, the mortgage stress test was introduced in order to make sure mortgage applicants are able to make their mortgage payments even in the event that mortgage rates rise.
-But this obviously made it tougher for Canadians to get approved, especially for higher mortgage amounts.
+To curb this situation, the mortgage stress test was introduced to ensure mortgage applicants can make their mortgage payments even if mortgage rates rise.
+But this made it tougher for Canadians to get approved, especially for higher mortgage amounts.
+And with the new stress test minimum qualifying rate requirements, getting approved for a mortgage can be even tougher.

 What Is The Mortgage Stress Test?

-The purpose of a mortgage stress test is to protect both lenders and borrowers from defaulting on their home loans should there be an increase in interest rates in the near future.
-If that happens, some borrowers may be financially incapable of contributing to higher mortgage payments as a result.
-In turn, this could increase the likelihood of defaulting on their mortgages, which would place both lenders and borrowers in peril.
+The purpose of a mortgage stress test is to protect borrowers from defaulting on their home loans should there be an increase in interest rates in the near future.
+If rates increase at some point throughout the loan term, some borrowers may be unable to manage higher mortgage payments when it comes time to renew.
+In turn, this could increase the likelihood of defaulting on their mortgages, placing both lenders and borrowers at risk.

 What Are The New Changes?

-This means that borrowers must have an income high enough and debt low enough to be able to make mortgage payments if rates increase.
+Borrowers must have an income high enough and debt low enough to make mortgage payments if rates increase.
 As such, the loan amount that can be borrowed would be lower based on today’s stress test requirements versus if there was no stress test required at all.

 Why Are Changes Being Made To The Stress Test?